fffaraz/fakessh/README.md

 # FakeSSH

-A dockerized honeypot SSH server written in Go to log login attempts.
+A dockerized SSH honeypot server written in Go that logs login attempts.
-Password authentications always fail so no terminal access is given to the attacker.
+Password authentication always fails, so no terminal access is granted to the attacker.

 ## Quick Start